Mischer Neuroscience Institute

 The Mischer Neuroscience Institute is a combined research and education effort between the Vivian L. Smith Department of Neurosurgery and the Department of Neurology at McGovern Medical School at UTHealth Houston and Memorial Hermann Hospital.
 Located in Houston, the Institute draws patients from around the world for specialized treatment of diseases of the brain and spine.
 It was the first center in Texas and one of only a few institutions in the country to fully integrate neurology, neurosurgery, neuroradiology, neuro-oncology, spine surgery, pain medicine and neurorehabilitation.

 Specialties

-As the first stroke program in Texas to meet The Joint Commission’s standards for Comprehensive Stroke Center certification, the Institute stands among a limited group of providers focused on complex stroke care.
-This comprehensive, integrated approach led to the creation of one of the Southwest's largest epilepsy programs, a highly ranked neurotrauma program, a cerebrovascular center where affiliated physicians treat more aneurysms and arteriovenous malformations than any other center in the region, an established pediatric neurosurgery program in collaboration with Children's Memorial Hermann Hospital and The University of Texas MD Anderson Cancer Center, a spinal neurosurgery and reconstructive peripheral nerve surgery program and a Brain Tumor Center where physicians diagnose and treat hundreds of new tumor patients each year.
-Affiliated physicians are also treating multiple sclerosis, movement disorders, neurocognitive disorders, memory disorders and dementia, neuromuscular disorders, chronic pain and traumatic brain injury.
+The Institute is the first stroke program in Texas to meet The Joint Commission’s standards for Comprehensive Stroke Center certification, and focuses on complex stroke care.
+Its integrated approach led to the creation of one of the Southwest's largest epilepsy programs, a highly ranked neurotrauma program, a cerebrovascular center where affiliated physicians treat more aneurysms and arteriovenous malformations than any other center in the region, an established pediatric neurosurgery program in collaboration with Children's Memorial Hermann Hospital and The University of Texas MD Anderson Cancer Center, a spinal neurosurgery and reconstructive peripheral nerve surgery program and a Brain Tumor Center where physicians diagnose and treat hundreds of new tumor patients each year.
+Affiliated physicians treat multiple sclerosis, movement disorders, neurocognitive disorders, memory disorders and dementia, neuromuscular disorders, chronic pain and traumatic brain injury.

 Innovation at the Institute

-Mischer Neuroscience Institute has a strong history of firsts:
+Mischer Neuroscience Institute has multiple firsts: